bluzi/chrome-extension-execute-on-website/README.md

 ```

 ## Sample Manifest
-Here's an example of a full manifest with the library included:
+Here is an example of a full manifest, with the library included:
 ```json
 {
   "name": "My Extension",